Oerlikon-Bührle: Supplies to the Axis Powers

-From 1944 onwards, the WO found itself in a difficult position as a result of blacklists by the Alliess and as a result of open claims from incomplete contracts (Germany, Italy) against all former warring parties.
+From 1944 onwards, the WO found itself in a difficult position as a result of blacklists by the Allies and as a result of open claims from incomplete contracts (Germany, Italy) against all former warring parties.
 In the catastrophic situation for WO and its employees caused by the arms export ban since autumn 1944, it was Emil G. Bührle personally who kept WO and its staff afloat for around five years with the help of his personal fortune.

 Post-war period

 In 1946, the Gerätebauanstalt was founded in Balzers.
 The company specialised in the production of thin films and thus founded the core technology of today's OC Oerlikon, which was temporarily also called Unaxis.
 Oerlikon-Contraves developed the SNORA and SURA-D missiles, RSA guided missile, the RSC/D guided missile system, the RSE Kriens guided missile and the Zenit sounding rocket.
 In the field of anti-tank guided weapons, the Oerlikon-Contraves Mosquito was developed.
 In 1957, business development in the direction of vacuum technology and a first production plant for process systems in Trübbach followed.

 Oerlikon-Contraves had been active in space since 1964; the company was involved in the development of the European satellite ESRO-1.
 The Zenit sounding rocket, first launched in 1967, was also a product of its involvement in space.
 In 1973, Oerlikon-Bührle Holding AG was created and listed on the Swiss Stock Exchange.
 Three years later, the group integrated Balzers AG.